6 Home-Based Business Tax Deductions You Don't Want to Miss

 - Licensing and registration

-- Insurance - note that supplemental insurance for business purposes (which you should have) is fully deductible.
+- Supplemental insurance for business purposes is fully deductible.
 If your vehicle is not insured for business use and you have an accident while on business your insurance company is likely to deny your claim.

 - Maintenance and repairs